Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Recasting the diagrammatic Bott--Samelson relations in the quiver Hecke algebra

 \section{Recasting the diagrammatic Bott--Samelson relations \\ in the quiver Hecke algebra}

 The purpose of this section is to recast Elias--Williamson's diagrammatic relations of \cref{soergel} in the setting of the quiver Hecke algebra, thus verifying that the map $\Psi _n$ is indeed a (graded) $\ZZ$-algebra homomorphism.
 We have already provided timelines which discretise each Soergel generator (which we think of as a continuous morphism between paths with a unique singularity, where the strands cross).
 We will verify most of the Soergel relations via a similar discretisation process which factorises the Soergel relation into simpler steps; we again record this is a visual timeline.
 We check each relation in turn, but leave it as an exercise for the reader to verify the flips of these relation through their vertical axes (the flips through horizontal axes follow immediately from the duality, $\ast$).
 We continue with the notations of \Cref{conventioning}.
 Our relations fall into three categories: \begin{itemize}[leftmargin=*] \item[$\bullet$] Products involving only hexagons, commutators, and adjustment generators.
 Simplifying such products is an inductive process.
 At each step, one simplifies a non-minimal expression (in the concatenated diagram) to a minimal one {\em without changing the underlying permutation}.
 This typically involves a single ``distinguished" strand which double-crosses some other strands; these double-crossings can be undone using \cref{adjust1}.
 (This preserves the parity of like-labelled crossings.) \item[$\bullet$] Products involving a fork or spot generator.
 Such generators reflect one of the indexing paths in an irreversible manner.
 Simplifying such products is an inductive process.
 At each step, one rewrites a {\em single pair of crossing strands} (in the concatenated permutation) which {\em do not respect step-labels of the reflected paths}.
 By undoing this crossing using relation \ref{rel1.8}, we obtain the scalar $-1$ times a new diagram {\em which does} respect the new step-labelling for the reflected paths.
-(Thus changing the parity of like-labelled crossings and also changing the scalar $\pm1$.) \item[$\bullet$] Doubly spotted Soergel diagrams (such as the Demazure relations) for which we argue separately. \end{itemize} In each of the former two cases, we will decorate the top and bottom of the concatenated diagram with paths $\SSTT$ and $\southT$ (which we define case-by-case) and use the step-labelling from these paths to keep track of crossings of strands in the diagram.
+(Thus changing the parity of like-labelled crossings and also changing the scalar $\pm1$.)